-The following rights shall extend to complainants only when the accused student has been criminally charged with a crime of violence as defined in Title 18 of the U.S. Code Section 16, i.e., "(a) an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or (b) any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense":
+The following additional rights shall extend to complainants only when the accused student has been criminally charged with a crime of violence as defined in Title 18 of the U.S. Code Section 16, i.e., "(a) an offense that has as an element the use, attempted use, or threatened use of physical force against the person or property of another, or (b) any other offense that is a felony and that, by its nature, involves a substantial risk that physical force against the person or property of committing the offense":

-- 1. The right to name an advisor.
-The advisor must be willing to assist and advise the complainant during the hearing, but may not speak on behalf of the complainant.
-The advisor may be any individual of the complainant's choosing, as long as he or she is not also a hearing witness.
-Complainants are requested to provide notice of the identity of their advisor preferably at least 24 hours in advance of any hearing or investigative meeting that the advisor is slated to attend. - 2.
-The right, if they participate in the hearing, to be physically separated from the accused student during the hearing.
+1. The right, if they participate in the hearing, to be physically separated from the accused student during the hearing.
 The complainant must indicate that choice at least two working days prior to the hearing.
-Whether or not the complainant participates in the hearing, the hearing administrator will notify, in writing, the complainant about the outcome of the hearing and any sanctions imposed, as permitted by law. - 3.
-The right to appeal the decision to the Dean of Student Life, or designee, on the following grounds: - The hearing administrator exhibited unfair bias, which influenced the results of the hearing; - The availability of new evidence, unavailable at the time of the hearing, that could substantially impact the hearing administrator's decisions or sanctions; - An error in hearing procedures, such as those described in the "Student Conduct Process Rights Complainant," that is of such magnitude as to deny fundamental fairness; and/or - The sanction(s) issued by the hearing administrator are inappropriate for or inconsistent with the violation.
+Whether or not the complainant participates in the hearing, the hearing administrator will notify, in writing, the complainant about the outcome of the hearing and any sanctions imposed, as permitted by law.

+2. The right to appeal the decision on the following grounds:

+a) the hearing administrator or board exhibited unfair bias, which influenced the results of the hearing;

+b) the availability of new evidence, unavailable at the time of the hearing, that could substantially impact the hearing administrator's or board's decisions or sanctions;

+c) an error in hearing procedures, such as those described in the "Student Conduct Process Rights - Rights of Complainants," that is of such magnitude as to deny fundamental fairness; and/or d) the sanction(s) issued by the hearing administrator or board are inappropriate for or inconsistent with the violation

-Appeals must be submitted, in writing, to the Dean of Student Life within five (5) working days of the date on the hearing outcome letter.
-In the case of 1), 2), or 3), a new hearing with the Dean of Student Life may occur if deemed necessary.
-In the case of 4), the Dean of Student Life shall consider the sanction only.
-If the Dean of Students is unable to serve in this role for any reason, the appeal will be heard by the Vice President for Student Affairs.
+In the case of a), b), or c), an appellate hearing may occur, if deemed appropriate by the Assistant Vice President for Student Affairs or designee.
+In the case of d), the appellate board shall convene to consider the sanction only.

+Instructions for submitting an appeal electronically, using UMW's conduct management system, can be found in the hearing outcome letter that the complainant receives after the conclusion of the conduct hearing.
+All appeals should be submitted electronically.
+If students are unable to do so for any reason, they should contact OSCAR for assistance.
+Appeals must be submitted within five (5) working days of the date on the hearing outcome letter.

+All appeals of conduct hearing decisions, whether those decisions were made by an administrator or by SCRB, will be heard by a trained appellate panel comprised of one UMW administrator, one member of UMW's teaching faculty, and three members of SCRB who did not participate in the original hearing.
+The appellate hearing will be chaired by the Assistant Vice President for Student Affairs or designee.
 Appeal decisions are final.